nilesh1168/flixed-movie-tracker/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add back to top links
+- [x] Add back to top links
 - [ ] Dashboard with graphs and information
-- [ ] Optimise component loading for huge data
+- [ ] Add charts and comparisons in a page called statistics
 - [ ] Display movies with poster; Use TMDB API
-- [ ] Add charts and comparisons in a page called statistics
+- [ ] Optimise component loading for huge data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>